Soccer: Video replays set to be used at World Cup after IFAB approval

 A trained referee with access to a video monitor, and in constant communication with the main match official, checks all such decisions.

-If a“clear and obvious” mistake is spotted, the incident can be reviewed and changed.
+If a“clear and obvious” mistake is spotted the incident can be reviewed and changed.
 The referee, who has access to a pitchside monitor, can also initiate a review himself.

-The implementation of the VAR system has been one of Infantino’s main projects since he was elected in February 2016.
+Infantino brushed aside concerns over the readiness of World Cup referees or concerns that the VAR system was taking the spontaneity and excitement out of the sport.

 “I can guarantee that the referees that will be at the World Cup will be ready,” he said on Saturday.